Primary Programme.

-How to Become a Primary School Teacher.
+How to Become a Primary School Teacher

 At the John Taylor SCITT, we believe it is a privilege to train the next generation of Primary teachers.
 Choosing to train as a Primary teacher is a truly inspirational and important career choice.
 Primary teachers work with children at the very start of their learning journey; they give children the basic building blocks of knowledge, skills and personal understanding that stay with them throughout their lives.
 At the John Taylor SCITT, we are dedicated to providing the expert knowledge, skills and real, hands-on classroom experience to ensure that, when our trainee teachers qualify, they are prepared and inspired for their career ahead.

 Our Primary trainee teachers gain QTS with PGCE by the end of our programme (Qualified Teacher Status with a Post-Graduate Certificate of Education).
-The Primary training programme consists of 4 key elements:

 Classroom Practice

-Pedagogy and Curriculum Training.
+Pedagogy and Curriculum Training

 Louise has worked with the Primary SCITT since 2018 and has been the Programme Leader since 2020.
 Louise is passionately committed to training the next generation of Primary teachers; she plans to equip trainees with the teaching skills to empower children as lifelong learners, and the resilience to excel in such a rewarding profession.